 If the answer is “yes” to any of these questions, then you should consider submitting an application for a TDWI Best Practices Award.
 Once a year, TDWI collects award applications, judges them, and gives awards in eleven categories in data warehousing, business intelligence, and data management.
 It’s that time of year again, so get your award application together and submit it before the deadline of March 28, 2014.

 The Purpose of the Awards

 TDWI's Best Practices Awards program is designed to identify and honor companies that have demonstrated best practices in developing, deploying, and maintaining applications for business intelligence (BI), data warehousing (DW), and related data management (DM) areas (like data integration, data quality, and master data management).
-We also grant awards for innovative organizational structures, emerging technologies, and creative funding, as they apply to BI, DW, and DM.
+We also grant awards for innovative organizational structures, emerging technologies, and creative funding, as they apply to BI, DW, DM, and analytics.
 Winners are chosen by a panel of independent judges who have expertise in the field.
 Judges select winners from written applications and, if needed, follow-up interviews.
 They score entries on business value, maturity, innovation, and relevance to other organizations.

 Selected Winners Will Receive:

 - Recognition from TDWI, the BI/DW industry's leading professional association with thousands of Members worldwide.